raweng/NewsApp-iOS/README.md

-# NewsApp-iOS
+## Introduction
 Sample News app written in Swift showing use of Contentstack SDK.

 ![Screen1][1]

-## Content Modelling in Contentstack (Content Type)
+## Create Content Type - Category and News
 In this news application, we will create 2 Content Types viz., Category and News.
-Let's see how to create it in Contentstack.
+Download the JSON format of Category and News content type and import it in Contentstack.
+Category JSON
+News JSON
+  To learn more about how to import content type, check out the guide.

-Create **Category** Content Type
+**Category** Content Type

 ![Category_CT][2]

-Create **News** Content Type
+**News** Content Type

 ![News_CT][3]